lfinazzi/Laboratory-of-Instrumentation-and-Data-Analysis/README.md

   12. _plotting_basic_code.py_: Script that shows how to perform simple plots using matplotlib,
   13. _process_audio.py_: Example script to load and play audio using pyaudio and wave libraries,
   14. _spectrogram_examplepy_: Example script to show what is a spectrogram and how we can plot it with matplotlib,
-  15. _waveform_capture.py_: Script showing how to capture waveforms using SDS1102CNL+ oscilloscope.
+  15. _waveform_capture.py_: Script showing how to capture waveforms using an oscilloscope.